 Lazarus, DNA 2018, full work

 Public memory and witness

 The names matter.
 Kırkağaç and Kelempes are not decorative references.
 They are part of the structure of the branch: named places where ancestry, refuge, displacement and the fragile survival of memory become visible.
+Boats, broken sculpture, mixed funerary stones, maps and faces all belong to this same field of remembered and lost ancestors.

+Lazarus, DNA 2018, full work